3devangelist/beeconnect/README.md

 ### Requirements ###

 * Raspberry Pi running Raspbian
-* LCD Touch Dispaly with STMPE610 + ILI9341 controllers (e.g. Adafruit PiTFT (http://adafru.it/1601))
+* LCD Touch Dispaly with XPT2046 + ILI9341 controllers
 * Python 3.4
 * PyGame

 ### Reccommended Install ###
-We recommend you to install BeePanel by burning the Available Image into a SD card. <br/>
+We recommend you to install BEEConnect by burning the Available Image into a SD card. <br/>
 To burn the image follow these steps: <br/>

 *   Download the .img file. <br/>
-*   Insert a 4GB+ SD card in your SD card reader. <br/>
+*   Insert a 8GB+ SD card in your SD card reader. <br/>
 *   Follow instructions on how to burn the .img. (http://www.raspberrypi.org/documentation/installation/installing-images/) <br/>

-However if you wish to install it on an existing raspbian image read section "Installing BeePanel in an existing Raspbian Image" and follow the instructions. <br/>
+However if you wish to install it on an existing raspbian image read section "Installing BEEConnect in an existing Raspbian Image" and follow the instructions. <br/>

 ## Update ##